topleft/mongo-crud-tutorial/readme.md

 ```

+Look at the `{% extends 'layout.html' %}`.
+That is saying, "This code will be wrapped in the layout,html file".
+Don't be too concerned now with this, as our focus here is the CRUD app.
+Onward!

-Now in the terminal, in the root of the project directory run:
+In the terminal, in the root of the project directory (mongo-crud), run:

 'npm start'

-If everything is setup correctly you should see this:
+If everything is set up correctly you should see:

 ** img of express page

+Those were all modifications dealing with how our page renders html files.
+We are now going to setup our app's database, MongoDB with the Mongoose framework.

 ### Set Up MongoDB with Mongoose

-> branch third-mongodb
+> branch: third-mongodb

 Start by installing Mongo and Mongoose:

 `npm install mongodb -g`

+This installed MongoDB on your whole machine so you can use it with all your MEAN projects, no need to run this command again.

 `npm install mongoose --save`

+This installed mongoose 'locally', meaning only for this project.
+This concept of global and local is important.
 Have a look at the package.json file.
 We now have mongoose in our dependencies.
+If it is in your package.json file, then it is installed specifically for this project.

+Keep thinking about local and global as you create more projects, it will become more clear as you make more code.
+For now, just know that NPM installs packages for use both on your computer (global) and/or within specific projects (local).

 Lets look at the MongoDB through our terminal.
-In the command line type `sudo mongod`, then  enter you password.
+In the command line type `sudo mongod`, then  enter your computer password.
 This will start the MongoDB daemon running.
 Now open a new tab and type `mongo`.
 This is the command line interface for mongoDB.
 Enter the command `show dbs`.
 This will show any databases that you have created.
-If you are using mongo for the first time it should be !?!?!?!?!.
+If you are using mongo for the first time there will be nothing listed.
+We are going to change that by the end of this project.

 Next add a new file, 'database.js' to the root directory.